-victim author and they choose their own interview by handpicking which questions (and how many!) they want to answer.
-Suzanne Redfearn is the author of Hush Little Baby, a novel about a woman who risks her leaving an abusive relationship for the sake of her life and her children’s.
-Here is what Suzanne had to say about reading, writing, and cringing at her early work.
+In this version of twenty questions, I send a list of questions to a willing author and they choose their own interview by handpicking the questions (and how many!) they want to answer.
+Elena Mauli Shapiro is the author of In The Red.
+Here is what Elena had to say about reading, writing, and her obsession with memory.

 Would you give us a bit of introduction and let my readers know who you are, how you got started writing, and what kind of books you like to write?

 I am often struck by the different ways writers respond to the process of writing a book.
-Linus’s Blanket refers to my use of reading and other activities as a means of escape and comfort, can you share with us any routines, food or recipes, or favorite books or rituals that help you thorough the writing process?
+Linus’s Blanket refers to my use of reading and other activities as a means of escape and comfort, can you share with us any routines, food or recipes, or favorite books or rituals that help you throughout the writing process?

 I have been really into cake lately.
 I love how combining four cheap, pedestrian ingredients (flour, butter, sugar, eggs) in the right way can make magic in your mouth.
 It’s a miracle!
 It’s a little bit like writing a book in that it involves careful layering of ingredients to produce a satisfying whole, but it’s way more awesome than a book in that, with cake, you can have yumminess within a couple of hours.
 Since it often takes years for a book to take shape, it’s psychologically helpful to produce something delicious in a manageable amount of time!
 I just made a Crème de Cassis cake when a friend came to visit yesterday.
 Basically, find a good basic white cake recipe and add some tasty booze to the batter and you can’t go wrong.
 A cake that will make you cry it is so good is this Baileys Irish Cream cake.
 Strap in for some awesome.